MillerRabin/intention-storage/readme.md

 * The first one can't boil the water and Intention Network will search for other options.
 * The secondary tea pot accepts the intention and boils water.
 * All chain of events were completed and now we have hot water.
-* It answers through opened intention to the smartphone "The water is ok"
+* It answers through opened intention to the smartphone "The water is ready"
 * Smartphone closes the intention
 * The first kettler will find that intention is closed and cancels the task.